Issue 14, 2026

 Abstract

-Photocatalytic CO2 hydrogenation to methanol (CHM) can directly convert solar energy into high-value-added methanol (CH3OH) product through a green chemistry method, offering a sustainable and environmentally friendly route to solve the energy crisis and thus contributing to carbon neutrality.
-Among various photocatalytic platforms, Au-based catalysts have shown great potential in photocatalytic CHM due to their unique electronic, optical, and catalytic properties.
-However, Au nanoparticles (NPs) often suffer Au-based CHM systems.
-Some dominant strategies include engineering oxygen vacancies (Ov), introducing metal-support interactions (MSIs) effect, regulating the size of Au species, and constructing bimetallic catalysts.
-Accordingly, this review summarizes the representative works from these aforementioned strategies so as to highlight their roles, discuss the underlying enhancement mechanisms.
-It is expected that this review could enlighten more in-depth and novel research about Au-based photocatalysts in the future.
+Photocatalytic CO2 hydrogenation to methanol (CHM) can directly convert solar energy into the high-value-added product methanol (CH3OH) through a green chemistry method, offering a sustainable and environmentally friendly route to solve the energy crisis and thus contributing to carbon neutrality.
+Among the various photocatalytic platforms, Au-based catalysts have shown great potential in photocatalytic CHM due to their unique electronic, optical, and catalytic properties.
+However, Au nanoparticles (NPs) often suffer from various drawbacks in Au-based CHM systems.
+Some dominant strategies include engineering oxygen vacancies (Ov), introducing metal–support interactions (MSIs) effects, regulating the size of Au species, and constructing bimetallic catalysts.
+Accordingly, this review summarizes representative works for the aforementioned strategies so as to highlight their roles and discuss the underlying enhancement mechanisms.
+This review is expected to provide insight that will stimulate further in-depth and novel research on Au-based photocatalysts.

 Transparent peer review